 Students on field study will be considered full-time students for the purpose of educational loan obligations.
 If certification of student status is necessary, the Central Records Office will prepare a letter bearing the College seal.
 A semester of field study is considered a semester of enrollment for the purpose of academic standing (see the section on Guidelines for Academic Progress).

 Students who discontinue a field study for any reason should contact the Center for Academic Support & Advising and their advisor immediately.
 If the field study is canceled before classes begin, students may either elect a one-semester leave of absence or return to Hampshire full time.
-If the field study is cancelled after classes begin but by the last day to drop Hampshire and Five College courses on TheHub at the beginning of the semester, enrollment status will change to leave of absence.
+If the field study is canceled after classes begin but by the last day to drop Hampshire and Five College courses on TheHub at the beginning of the semester, enrollment status will change to leave of absence.
 Any change in enrollment after the drop deadline will result in withdrawal from Hampshire.
 Students are required to reapply for admission if there is a change of enrollment status after the drop deadline.